 For examples of BUST Craftacular coverage and vendor testimonials, see here.

 BUST considers any corner booth closest to the entrance side of the layout, any booth located in the first vendor row by the entrance, or any booth in a row whereby attendees must pass the booth in order to enter a new vendor row a Premium space.
-If you select a Large sized booth, YOU MUST select the ($200) Large Premium booth option.
-This Large Premium booth gives you an entire end-cap of a vendor row.
+Premium spaces are available only for 2-day Standard or large-sized booths.
+Premium Standard sized booths will be priced at an additional cost of $100 and Premium Large sized booths will be an additional $200.
+The large and Standard Premium booths give you an entire end-cap on a vendor row.
 There are a limited number of Premium booths subject to the determination of the Fire Marshall.
 If you elect a premium booth space when you apply and BUST is unable to provide you with one due to space limitations, the fee paid for the premium booth option will be refunded to you before the show date.
 Alternatively, if you select a Premium booth space and wish to downgrade your space, you must do so before the refund dates listed in this FAQ.
-No refunds will be provided for downgrades beyond the Saturday, November 26 50% refund date.

 Is electricity provided?

 Yes, but please bring your own extension cords.